Hamilton Fish

 After traveling to Europe, Fish returned to the United States and supported Abraham Lincoln, the Republican nominee for president in the 1860 U.S. presidential election.
 During the American Civil War, Fish raised money for the Union war effort and served on Lincoln's presidential commission that made successful arrangements for Union and Confederate troop prisoner exchanges.
 Fish returned to his law practice after the Civil War and was thought to have retired from political life.
 When Ulysses S. Grant was elected president in 1868, he appointed Fish as U.S. secretary of state in 1869.
 Fish took on the State Department with vigor, reorganized the office, and established civil service reform.
 During his tenure, Fish had to contend with Cuban belligerency, the settlement of the Alabama claims, Canada–U.S. border disputes, and the Virginius incident.
 Fish implemented the new concept of international arbitration, where disputes between countries were settled by negotiations, rather than military conflicts.
 Fish was involved in a political feud between U.S. senator Charles Sumner and President Grant in the latter's unsuccessful efforts to annex the Dominican Republic.
 Fish organized a naval expedition in an unsuccessful attempt to open trade with Korea in 1871.
 Leaving office and politics in 1877, Fish returned to private life and continued to serve on various historical associations.
 Fish died quietly of old age in his luxurious New York State home in 1893.

 Fish has been praised by historians for his calm demeanor under pressure, honesty, loyalty, modesty, and talented statesmanship during his tenure under President Grant, as well as his brief service under President Hayes.
 The hallmark of his career was the Treaty of Washington, which peacefully settled the Alabama Claims.
-Fish also ably handled the Virginus incident, keeping the United States out of war with Spain.
+Fish also ably handled the Virginius incident, keeping the United States out of war with Spain.
 Fish, while Secretary of State, lacked empathy for the plight of African Americans, and opposed annexation of Latin American countries.
 Fish has been traditionally viewed to be one of America's top ranked Secretaries of State by historians.
 Fish's male descendants would later serve in the U.S. House of Representatives for three generations.